wdporter/i-am-that-vuepress/77-i-and-mine-are-false-ideas/readme.md

 talk of ‘my’ husband and ‘my’ children, you mean the body’s husband and the body’s children.
 Give up the idea of beïng the body and face the question, “Who am I?”.
-At once a process will be set in motion which will bring back reälity or, rather, will take the mind to reälity.
+At once a process will be set in motion which will bring back reality or, rather, will take the mind to reality.
 Only you must not be afraid.

 **Q:**&ensp;What am I to be afraid of?

-**M:**&ensp;For reälity to be, the ideas of ‘me’ and ‘mine’ must go.
+**M:**&ensp;For reality to be, the ideas of ‘me’ and ‘mine’ must go.
 They will go if you let them.
 Then your normal, natural state reäppears, in which you are neither the body nor the mind, neither the ‘me’ nor the ‘mine’, but in a different state of beïng altogether.
 It is pure awareness of beïng, without